T-Wong/SearchBot/README.md

 BingBot
 =======

 BingBot is a simple script with GUI that automates the earning of points for Bing Rewards.
-I tried to make this program very simple so that any person can pick it up and instantly use it without having to know a lot about Bing Rewards.

 ![alt tag](https://raw.github.com/T-Wong/BingBot/master/GUI.png)